 Samples for biomonitoring of contaminants will be selected from trawl samples described in Section 6.4.2.
 Samples of the target species should be collected twice per year (July/August in the wet season and January/February in the dry seasons) specifically from six stations.
-The reference stations will comprise of two stations located near Lung Kwu Chau and two stations to the south west of the airport (Figures 6.1-2).
-These reference stations are the same as those sampled in the ongoing monitoring programme (Agreements No. CE 64/99 and CE 19/2004).
+The reference stations will comprise of two stations located near Lung Kwu Chau and two stations to the south west of the airport (Figure 6.1).
+These reference stations are the same as those sampled in the ongoing monitoring programme (Agreement Nos.
+CE 64/99, CE 19/2004, CE 4/2009, CE 23/2012 and No. CE 63/2016).
 The other two stations will be impact stations, located on the edge of active pits.
-However, in order to obtain sufficient tissue and whole body samples from impact and reference stations, samples collected at different impact and reference stations where necessary.
+However, in order to obtain sufficient tissue and whole body samples from impact and reference stations, samples collected at different impact and reference stations will be combined where necessary.